 The Central TN 503 Continuum of Care consists of 19 counties, from Kentucky to Alabama, just west of Nashville.
 The COC seeks to provide resources for homeless people, at-risk populations, other advocates, service providers, policymakers and the public at large.
 Many different approaches to the homeless solution have been attempted since the emergence of modern homelessness.
 Research and experience have shown that investing in permanent housing initiatives has empirically emerged as being both cost effective and effective in reducing homelessness

-Community Housing Partnership of Williamson County (CHP) is a not-for-profit 501(c)(3) organization working to achieve quality affordable housing for elderly, low income, disabled and work force families of Williamson County, Tennessee.
-By using housing alternatives, CHP seeks to create, supply, and maintain appropriate housing through rehabilitation, maintenance, and restoration.
+Franklin Community Development is a not-for-profit 501(c)(3) organization working to achieve quality affordable housing for elderly, low income, disabled and work force families of Williamson County, Tennessee.

 The Continuum of Care Program (CoC) competitively awards grants for CoC planning costs, Unified Funding Agency costs, acquisition, rehabilitation, new construction, leasing, rental assistance, supportive services, operating costs; Homeless Management Information Systems (HMIS), and project administration costs.
 CoC program funds can be used for projects under five program components: permanent housing, transitional housing, supportive services only, HMIS, and, for CoCs designated as high-performing communities, homelessness prevention.